amordue/arduino-restclient/README.md

 # Thanks

-[ricardochimal](https://github.com/ricardochimal) For all his c++ help.
-Couldn't have done this without you!
+[csquared](https://github.com/csquared) For all his work creating this library!

-[theycallmeswift](https://github.com/theycallmeswift) Helping incept and debug v1.0